ymadoff/ryba/lib/capacity.coffee.md

         description: 'One or multiple configuration files.'
         required: true
       ,
+        name: 'hosts', shortcut: 'h', type: 'array'
+        description: 'Limit to a list of server hostnames' ,
+        name: 'modules', shortcut: 'm', type: 'array'
+        description: 'Limit to a list of modules'
+      ,
         name: 'output', shortcut: 'o'
         description: 'Write the configuration to a file, extension is discoverd unless "format" is provided.'
       ,